rod-trent/Copilot-for-Security/Prompts/Promptbooks/Phishing_Campaign.md

 5. **Behavioral analysis**:
    ```
-   Highlight any unusual access patterns in system logs that may indicate a successful phishing attempt.
+   Highlight any unusual access patterns that may indicate a successful phishing attempt.
    ```

 These prompts are designed to guide Copilot for Security through a phishing campaign within an environment, from initial identification to detailed reporting.
 Remember to tailor these prompts to fit the specific context and systems of your organization.